DataDog/kics/documentation/rules/k8s/kubelet_client_certificate_or_key_not_set.md

 ### Description

- When using `kube-apiserver`, the `--kubelet-client-key` and `--kubelet-client-certificate` flags should be set.
+ When a container runs `kube-apiserver`, the `--kubelet-client-key` and `--kubelet-client-certificate` flags should be set.
+These flags configure the TLS client certificate and key the kube-apiserver uses to authenticate to kubelets; omitting them may prevent secure communication with kubelets.
+This rule checks both `containers` and `initContainers` for a `kube-apiserver` command and reports when one or both flags are not present in the command arguments.

 ## Compliant Code Examples